Ambrogio Bergognone

 Ambrogio Bergognone (variously known as Ambrogio da Fossano, Ambrogio di Stefano da Fossano, Ambrogio Stefani da Fossano or as il Bergognone or Ambrogio Egogni, c.
-1470s – 1523/1524) was an Italian painter of the Renaissance period active in and near Milan.
+1453s – 1523/1524) was an Italian painter of the Renaissance period active in and near Milan.

 Biography

-While he was nearly contemporary with Leonardo da Vinci, he painted in a style more akin to the pre-Renaissance, Lombard art of Vincenzo Foppa and Bernardino Zenale.
-The dates of his birth and death are unknown; he is said to have been born at Fossano, in Piedmont, and his appellation is attributed to his artistic affiliation with the Burgundian School.
+While he was nearly contemporary with Leonardo da Vinci, he painted in a style more akin to the pre-Renaissance Lombard art of Vincenzo Foppa and Bernardino Zenale.
+While the dates of his birth and death are unknown, he is said to have been born at Fossano, in Piedmont, and his appellation is attributed to his artistic affiliation with the Burgundian School.
+Only one known picture, an altarpiece at the Basilica of Sant' Eustorgio, is considered to be a verified example of his work before 1486.

-His fame is principally associated with his work at the Certosa di Pavia complex, composed of the church and convent of the Carthusians.
-It is unlikely he designed, in 1473, the celebrated façade of the Certosa itself.
-He worked there for eight years starting in 1486, in collaboration with his brother Bernardino Bergognone, when he furnished the designs of the figures of the virgin, saints and apostles for the choir stalls, executed in tarsia or inlaid woodwork by Bartolomeo Pola, till 1494, when he returned to Milan.
-Only one known picture, an altarpiece at the Basilica of Sant' Eustorgio, can with good probability be assigned to a period of his career earlier than 1486.
+Bergognone's fame is principally associated with his work at the Certosa di Pavia complex, composed of the church and convent of the Carthusians.
+Scholars consider it unlikely that he designed the façade of the Certosa itself, but he worked there for eight years.
+This work was undertaken in collaboration with his brother Bernardino Bergognone, with whom he furnished the designs of the figures of Mary, the saints, and the apostles for the choir stalls.
+These works were executed as inlaid woodwork by Bartolomeo Pola.